venkyp1/Dockers/Prome_Grafana/README.md

    Use: http://localhost:9090/metrics

-  Make changes to Grafana interface to on the top left refresh time to 5s and change time-range to last 30 minutes.
+  Make changes to Grafana interface to on the top right refresh time to 5s and change time-range to last 30 minutes.

 ###  Generate API calls